NathanWhelan/integrative-phylogenomics-analyses/README.md

 # Integrative Phylogenomics Analyses

-Data from ""Integrative Phylogenomics" intergrates error".
+Data from ""Integrative Phylogenomics" integrates error".

 A methods and results is included as a PDF.